synzen/MonitoRSS-Clone/README.md

 "preinstall": "npm install --save node@12.16.3",
 ```

-If you want the web UI, you will need to add the following in a file named .env:
+If you want the web UI, you will need to follow the [web configuration](https://docs.discordrss.xyz/configuration/web-interface) and add the following in a file named .env:

 ![image](https://user-images.githubusercontent.com/44692189/82736173-5b68f500-9d49-11ea-9e42-9b23af184438.png)

+The web port for Glitch is 3000.